Brandon689/WpfViteReactHost/README.md

 # WPF Vite React Host

-This project demonstrates how to host a Vite-built React application within a WPF (Windows Presentation Foundation) application using WebView2.
+This project demonstrates how to host a Vite-built React application within a WPF application using WebView2.
+ASP.NET is not required, there is just an ASP Core project to show how you can use an API.

 ![Screenshot of the application](screenshot.png)